Aura-healthcare/Aura_data_analysis_platform/hrv_library/README.md

-# Heart Rate Variability analysis library
+# Heart Rate Variability analysis

 **hrvanalysis** is a Python module for Heart Rate Variability Analysis built on top of SciPy, AstroPy, Nolds and NumPy and distributed under the GPLv3 license.